swiyu-admin-ch/didtoolbox-java/README.md

             -Xbootclasspath/a:directories|zip|JAR-files option of the java command for the purpose
       Usage: create-pop [options]
         Options:
-        * --did-log-file, -d
-            The file containing a valid did:tdw DID log to verify the JWT --help, -h
+          --help, -h
             Display help for the DID toolbox command --jks-alias